Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 The protocol has four state-mutative functions (``wrap``, ``unwrap``, ``transfer``, and ``updateOperator``) that you can invoke on the ``proxy`` contract.
 These invokes will be passed through the fallback function on the ``proxy`` to the ``implementation`` contract.
-You require a different schema and JSON file with your input parameters for every invoke.
+They require a different schema and JSON file with your input parameters for every invoke.
-All used schema files in this tutorial can be `downloaded <https://github.com/Concordium/concordium.github.io/tree/main/source/mainnet/smart-contracts/tutorials/wCCD/schemas>`_ or you can create them as described in the comments of the `upgradable wCCD smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/pull/128>`_.
+All schema files used in this tutorial can be `downloaded <https://github.com/Concordium/concordium.github.io/tree/main/source/mainnet/smart-contracts/tutorials/wCCD/schemas>`_ or you can create them as described in the comments of the `upgradable wCCD smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/pull/128>`_.
 Because you will use a ``schema``,